-During 2022 Australian Mutual Bank conducted a thorough review of employee remuneration levels.
-The review was to ensure that Australian Mutual Bank exhibits 'work of comparable value' pay equity, gender pay equity, as well as to take account of current market conditions.
+Australian Mutual Bank has conducted a thorough review of employee remuneration levels.
+Ongoing reviews are to ensure that Australian Mutual Bank exhibits 'work of comparable value' pay equity, gender pay equity, as well as to take account of current market conditions.
 The Workplace Gender Equality Act requires non-public sector employers with 100 or more employees to submit a report to the Workplace Gender Equality Agency.

-Australian Mutual Bank's gender pay gap data was reported to WGEA in March 2023 using data as at 30 June 2022.
-The WGEA provided spreadsheet calculated the Australian Mutual Bank gender pay gap as 28.1%.
-The gender pay gap for the Financial and Insurance Services sector was 28.6%.

-The WGEA website states that "Some of the highest gender pay gaps are found in female-dominated industries including health care and social assistance and finance and insurance services."
-Australian Mutual Bank recognises that it has a gender pay gap due to a high number of females in member service roles and a lower number of females in the five executive leadership roles.
+Australian Mutual Bank's gender pay gap data was reported to WGEA in June 2024 using data as at 22 March 2024.
+The WGEA provided spreadsheet calculated the Australian Mutual Bank gender pay gap as 28.2%.
+The gender pay gap for the Financial and Insurance Services sector was 26.2%.
+The WGEA website states that "Some of the highest gender pay gaps are found in femaledominated industries including health care and social assistance and finance and insurance services."
+Australian Mutual Bank recognises that it has a gender pay gap due to a high number of female employees in member service roles.
 A measurable reduction in the gender pay gap is only likely to occur if employment and remuneration decisions are proactively made with reduction of the gap as a prominent consideration when considering candidates of equal merit.
 Australian Mutual Bank will track and the gender pay gap on a quarterly basis and will continue to make its report available on the wgea.gov.au website.

 The Australian Institute of Company Directors had a target of 40% female board representation for ASX200 companies.
-As at 30 June 2023, four of the eight Australian Mutual Bank Board of Directors are women (50%).
-Excluding the CEO, one of the five Executive Managers are women (20%).
+As of 30 June 2024, four of the eight Australian Mutual Bank Board of Directors are women (50%).
+Excluding the CEO, two of the five Executive Managers are women (33%).

-Wellbeing of employees
+Wellbeing of Employees